 Raising the bar…

-The Emerging Leaders Program is an invited leadership workshop sponsored by the Graduate School.
-This two and a half-day program, which is held off campus, helps you learn from experts and fellow graduate students what it means to challenge yourself to be the best leader you can be.
-You’ll attend sessions about professional development and leadership skills necessary for entering a workplace characterized by a diversity of people, career opportunities, and ever increasing responsibilities.
+The Emerging Leaders Program is an invited leadership program sponsored by the Graduate School.
+This program helps you learn from experts and fellow graduate students what it means to challenge yourself to be the best leader you can be.
+During the two and half day fall workshop, you’ll attend sessions about professional development and leadership skills necessary for entering a workplace characterized by a diversity of people, career opportunities, and ever increasing responsibilities.
+Participants will develop action projects on campus and in the community during the spring semester.

 Enhancing your skills…